TheTechnobear/MEC/docs/DEVNOTES.md

 *OSC*
 now in t3d format

+** new **
+Ive justed added ouptut to mec_mididevice, this was primarily done for Push2, where it needs to be able to output midi to itself to update pad colours etc.... the question is, is this a more general use? or is this just an implementation detail like oled, or leds on an eigenharp?

 ## Mec API
 provides interface to underlying input devices, with a common callback interface. the app using the mec api registers callbacks and then calls process().